valudimi/mobile-ctf-challs/README.md

 ## Easy Challenges
 ### Logcat

-This challenge is meant to introduce students to `adb` and the `logcat` tool.
-The challenge can also be solved through reverse engineering, but in a longer time interval.
+This challenge is meant to introduce students to `adb` and the `logcat` tool, as well as decompilation, since the challenge can be solved through reverse engineering as well.
+Although easy, it provides a good first step into mobile CTFing.

 ### Login